afrizuko/afrizuko/README.md

 - 👋 Hi, I’m \<Olu \/\>.
-- 👀 I’m interested in algorithm design, software architecting, implementation & maintenance.
+- 👀 I enjoy tackling tough challenges.
 - 🌱 I’m currently experimenting with @rustlang
-- 👀 A Gopher by choice.
+- 👀 A day to day Gopher.
-- 💞️ I’m looking to collaborate on golang/rust projects and any algorithm challenge.
+- 💞️ I’m looking to collaborate on any golang/rust/c projects.
-- 📫 How to reach me: send me an email to afrizuko@gmail.com
+- 📫 Drop me an email at afrizuko@gmail.com

 <!---
 afrizuko/afrizuko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.